-Hello sir I work in a private company for 24 years and I am a permanent employee therein but on 7/7/2020 I was called by the head authorities and was verbally asked to go to another state production plant which I verbally rejected therein but I was given time till 15/7/2020 so on 14/7/2020 I was called by the general manager to state my acceptance or ignorance on transfer offer where I verbally rejected the offer.
-But on 17/7/2020 I was handed over a termination letter on the grounds that I have not yet replied to the transfer offer given to me.
+Hello, sir.
+I work in a private company for 24 years and I am a permanent employee there.
+However, on 7/7/2020, I was called by the head authorities and verbally asked to go to another state production plant, which I verbally rejected.
+I was given time until 15/7/2020.
+On 14/7/2020, the general manager called me to state my acceptance or rejection of the transfer offer, and I verbally rejected the offer.
+Nevertheless, on 17/7/2020, I was handed a termination letter citing my failure to respond to the transfer offer.

 From India, Mumbai

-Strict adherence to the Principle of Natural Justice is the under-current of any disciplinary proceedings and any departure, deviation or failure in this regard can nullify the entire action of the employer.
-But unfortunately, like many other querists, the questioner has omitted to mention his employment capacity.
-However, if the summary termination is for the act of non-reply, it cannot stand judicial scrutiny.
+Strict adherence to the Principle of Natural Justice is the undercurrent of any disciplinary proceedings, and any departure, deviation, or failure in this regard can nullify the entire action of the employer.
+Unfortunately, like many other questioners, the individual has omitted to mention their employment capacity.
+However, if the summary termination is due to a lack of response, it may not withstand judicial scrutiny.

 From India, Salem